-'We Do Not Have A Policy' Of Separating Families, DHS Secretary Nielsen Says
+'We Do Not Have A Policy' Of Separating Families, DHS Head Says, Contradicting Policy

 On Monday, the president added, "Why don't the Democrats give us the votes to fix the world's worst immigration laws?"

-In Congress, Republicans have introduced a bill to end the practice of separating families — but it would also require Democrats to agree to federal funds for a border wall.
+In Congress, Republicans have introduced a bill to end the practice of separating families, but it would also require Democrats to agree to federal funds for a border wall.

 As that argument plays out, others are urging a new attempt to address the root causes of mass migration from people who want to flee troubled or impoverished conditions in countries such as El Salvador to Honduras.